 There’s no doubt that the emergence and the response to COVID-19 has upended and shaken the lives of everyone in Ontario.
 Institutions that we rely on through our day-to-day lives, including courts, have either shut down completely or limited their services.
 Ontario’s courts are no exceptions.
 We wanted to take some time today to share the latest.
 Please be advised that the information presented below could change at any time.
 We encourage you to check in on the latest news directly if needed.

 For the most part, if you have a matter before Ontario’s Superior Court of Justice, your court appearances will be postponed.
 The courts are closed for all criminal and family matters that are not urgent.
 People with previously scheduled appearances between now and May 29 have been asked not to attend, though the courts would like people to request an adjournment.
 Information on how to do so can be found here.

 For family law the following urgent matters are still being heard on a prioritized basis:

-Others are also being heard, including:
+Other are also being heard, include,

 For more than half a century, NULaw and its predecessors have been known for excellence in providing legal services, strong advocacy, and client-focused services.
 We represent business owners & entrepreneurs, businesses, families, and individuals who want a personalized and practical approach to their matter.
 Contact NULaw online or at 416-481-5604 to book a consultation today.